patbeirne/tf/README.md

 * x does a grep and only saves lines that match
 * X does a grep and only saves lines that do not match

 If the single-letter command is preceded by a number or number-range, then the edit operation only applies to that line(s).
 A number range may be separated by `-` hyphen or `,` comma.
+Use `$` to indicate end-of-file.

 ##### Examples